Skip To Main Content

 What is STEDY?

-STEDY (Southwest Technical Education District of Yuma) is an independent school district, across 5.519 square miles, specifically established to provide career and technical education (CTE) or "vocational" programs to high school students.
+STEDY (Southwest Technical Education District of Yuma) is an independent school district, specifically established to provide career and technical education (CTE) or "vocational" programs to high school students.
 STEDY is here to enhance and support CTE programs.

 How is STEDY Funded?